Julianamariela/Julianamariela/README.md

 ### Hi there 👋, I am Juliana
 I am a passionate data analyst with over 10 years of experience in planning and consulting.
-Blending business experience with data analytics domain, I help clients make informed decisions using Excel, SQL, Python, and Power BI.
+Blending business experience with data analytics domain, I help companies make informed decisions using Excel, SQL, Python, and Power BI.

 Let's unlock valuable insights together!